boosterfuels/purr/README.md

 `purr -cf collections.yml -pg postgres://127.0.0.1:5432/postgres -mdb mongodb://localhost:27017 -n db_name -t`
 If `-t` is set, Purr starts tailing the `oplog` after transferring all the collections described in the collection map.
 The oplog is a capped collection that records all write operations that happened in your Mongo instance.
 Tailing is started from the timestamp Purr saved in the beginning (before it created `purr_info`).
 Tailing has to happen after all the tables were created since there may be write operations on a collection that was not yet transferred and therefore it's corresponding relation does not yet exist.Start Mongo as a replicaset.

-## Restarting Purr with different collection map
+## Restarting Purr with a different collection map

 Sooner or later you will need to change your collection map.
-Restarting Purr will do the following if you did not delete your tables previously:
+If you restart Purr and keep your existing schema, your tables' fields in PG will be compared to the ones in your collection map.
-Adding a new attribute will make Purr update your entire collection.
+- Adding a new attribute will make Purr update your entire collection.
-Removing a attribute drops the entire column.
+- Removing an attribute drops the column.
-Changing a column name will drop the old column and create the new one.
+- Changing a column name will drop the old column, create the new one and update your entire collection.
-Changing a column type will result with an attempt to ALTER the column.
+- Changing a column type will result with an attempt to ALTER the column.
 If the attempt was unsuccessful, Purr will try to convert your data to JSONB.

+What about the tables in my Postgres database that were in the schema before using Purr?

+If you have any existing tables in your schema that you want to be left alone, make sure that you
+- **don't include** those tables in your collection map as a target (`:meta: :table: cat`)
+- set `schema_reset` to `false`
+- set `table_drop` to `false`
+- set `table_truncate` to `false`

 ## Tailing